r0x0r/pywebview/docs/guide/api.md

 # Events

 Window object has a number of lifecycle events.
-To subscribe to an event, use the `+=` syntax, e.g. `window.on_loaded += func`.
+To subscribe to an event, use the `+=` syntax, e.g. `window.events.loaded += func`.
 The func will be invoked, when event is fired.
 Duplicate subscriptions are ignored and function is invoked only once for duplicate subscribers.
-To unsubscribe `window.on_loaded -= func`.
+To unsubscribe `window.events.loaded -= func`.

 ## closed
 Event fired just before pywebview window is closed.